SkipHendriks/Discogs-Wantlist-Adder/README.md

 <h4>Adds albums from specified file to your Discogs wantlist.</h4>

 <br />

+<h3>Installation</h3>

+1. Install Discogs API Client using `pip install discogs_client`
+2. Download and unzip.

+If you don't have python installed, install it

 <h3>How to</h3>

 1. Make a file with a list of Artists and Albums.
 Each line should first specify the artist, then have a common delimiter and specify the album after.
 Have a look at example.list for an example on how to do this.